I am an academic consultant and organise online study retreats.

 Contributions to learned societies

 I am a Chartered Member of the British Psychological Society (BPS).
 During my PhD I became the PsyPAG rep for the British Psychological Society’s Special Group in Coaching Psychology (SGCP) and helped promote SGCP to undergraduates and postgraduates.
-In July 2019, I became Secretary of the Group and have been involved with many initiatives.
-I am the sub-editor of the BPS journal International Coaching Psychology Review (ICPR) and a reviewer for the journal, The Coaching Psychologist.
-I have contributed articles to both (one in press).
-I am also a reviewer for the European Journal for Qualitative Research in Psychotherapy.
+In July 2019, I became Secretary of the Group and in July 2022, I became Chair.
+I am a reviewer for the journal, The Coaching Psychologist and the European Journal for Qualitative Research in Psychotherapy.

 Highly commended by the judges of the 2019 Gwynne-Vaughan Medal (awarded to Birkbeck PhD students who demonstrate the most notable contribution to their field while undertaking their PhD).